dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 ## Definition of a support incident

-An incident is defined as a single support issue and the reasonable effort(s) needed to resolve it.
-A single support issue is a problem that cannot be broken down into subordinate problems.
-If it can be broken down into subordinate problems, each subordinate problem shall be considered a separate incident.
-An incident may require multiple contacts and off-line research to achieve final resolution.
-The time spent in delivering these solutions is independent to the amount you will be charged.
+A support incident is defined as a single support issue and the work needed to resolve it.
+A single support issue cannot be broken down into subordinate problems.
+If you can identify subordinate problems, each subordinate problem is considered as a separate incident.
+Multiple contacts and off-line research may be needed to resolve a given issue.
+The time spent in delivering these solutions is independent of the amount you will be charged.

-Break-fix support is included with subscriptions to Microsoft Intune and Mobile Device Management for Office 365, so opening additional support incidents never incurs additional charges.
+"Break-fix" support is included with subscriptions to Microsoft Intune and Mobile Device Management for Office 365, so opening additional support incidents never incurs additional charges.

-If a support engineer requests opening additional support incidents for additional issues, please know that it’s in the best interest of everyone.
+If a support engineer asks that you open additional support incidents for additional issues, please understand that it’s in the best interests of everyone.
 Thank you for your understanding and partnering with us to provide world-class support experiences!

 For prices per incident and levels of severity, see [Professional Support Options](https://support.microsoft.com/gp/offerprophone).